0bi0/HopliteRecipes/README.md

 ---

-Licensed under the MIT License, meaning that you are free to use this code however you want (don't worry about creds)
+Licensed under the MIT License, meaning that you are free to use this however you want (don't worry about creds)